SKbarbon/flixy/README.md

 ```

 ## usage 🤝
-To learn how to use the library, you can type this command on pythonista:
+To learn how to use the library, you can type this command on Pythonista:
 ```python
 from flixy import *
 import flixy